dcpetty/latex/README.md

 ## Tools

-`Makefile` (the single makefile in this project) uses [`latexmk`](https://www.cantab.net/users/johncollins/latexmk/) that '*&hellip;is a perl script for running LaTeX the correct number of times to resolve cross references, etc; it also runs auxiliary programs (bibtex, makeindex if necessary, and dvips and/or a previewer as requested).*' `Makefile` has standard targets `all`, `clean`, and `clean-pdf`.
+`Makefile` (the single makefile in this project) uses [`latexmk`](https://www.cantab.net/users/johncollins/latexmk/) which '*&hellip;is a perl script for running LaTeX the correct number of times to resolve cross references, etc; it also runs auxiliary programs (bibtex, makeindex if necessary, and dvips and/or a previewer as requested).*' `Makefile` has standard targets `all`, `clean`, and `clean-pdf`.

-- The `all` target (default) will build all directories in `DIRS ?= doc/apcs doc/bhs doc/dlcs doc/gre doc/math doc/random doc/white-papers templates`.
+- The `all` target will build all directories in `DIRS ?= doc/apcs doc/bhs doc/dlcs doc/gre doc/math doc/random doc/white-papers templates`.
 Each of these directories are also targets that can be built individually.
 - `make clean` removes all LaTeX intermediate files in `$(DIRS)`. `make clean-pdf` additionally removes all .PDF files in `$(DIRS)` so they can be rebuilt.
 - `make DIRS=example` will build any of the `example` directories in `$(DIRS)` (or `$(OTHER)`).
 - `make` is equivalent to `make all`. `make -s` will only echo directories and files being built.